Concerns about accessibility and inclusion often felt complicated before COVID-19.

 Jennie Row, Ph.D.
 Associate Professor, Department of French & Italian (Twin-Cities); Critical Disability Studies Collective Co-Leader, email@example.com

 Facilitator emails in comma separated list:

 The TAI Program is a collaboration between the systemwide Center for Educational Innovation and Minnesota Transform (MNT) - a major higher education initiative engaging in anti-colonial and racial justice work through the public humanities at the University of Minnesota, in the Twin Cities, and across the state of Minnesota.

 The role of the Access & Inclusion Pedagogy Specialist is made possible through additional partnership with the College of Liberal Arts (Twin Cities), the Graduate School, the Imagine Chairs in Disability Studies (Twin Cities), the Critical Disability Studies Collective, the Disability Resource Center (Twin Cities), and the Office of Equity and Diversity (Twin Cities).

 Accessibility & Accommodation Requests and General Questions

 We strive to host inclusive, accessible events that enable all individuals to engage fully.
-Please contact the Center for Educational Innovation (firstname.lastname@example.org) to request accommodations or discuss access needs (e.g. interpreting, captioning, large print, image descriptions, material format, etc.)
+Please contact the Center for Educational Innovation (firstname.lastname@example.org) to request accommodations or discuss access needs (e.g. interpreting, real-time captioning, large print, image descriptions, material format, etc.)